-Every parent would agree that there is nothing more fulfilling than to have a chance and form a bond with your little one.
-But not many new parent knows that frequent feedings, diaper changes and walking the halls with a fussy baby can make sleeping soundly at night nearly impossible.
+Every parent would agree that there is nothing more fulfilling than to have a chance to form a bond with your little one.
+But not many new parents know that frequent feedings, diaper changes, and walking the halls with a fussy baby can make sleeping at night nearly impossible.
 New moms and dads are often surprised by just how drained and exhausted they are, and at times, it can seem as if they’ll never feel rested again.

 1. Nap whenever you can

 One of the most common pieces of advice: when the baby naps, take a power nap time.
 They’re not full eight-hours of sleep, but clock in as much as you can.
 It’s better to have some than none, right?